Brand Strategy & Positioning

 Why Should You Care?

 You may think, “Well, I have GPS on my phone, so what?
 Why does it matter?”
-But that's just the thing: Wayfinding design is more than getting from A to B. It's about creating experiences, taking away stress, and making spaces so much more accessible to anyone.
+But that’s just the thing: Wayfinding design is more than getting from A to B. It’s about creating experiences, reducing stress, and making spaces much more accessible to everyone.

 Think of a hospital where visitors and patients rarely need to stop and inquire at every turn.
 Or, think of that museum whose design speaks volumes to guide one through exhibits in a very logical and engaging manner.
 That’s the power of good wayfinding design – it doesn’t just direct; it enhances the user experience.